tock/tock/doc/reference/trd-appid.md

 decisions, reducing flash space dedicated to these constants.
 Doing so also makes it less likely that the two are inconsistent.

 `ShortID` values MUST be locally unique among running processes.
-The mapping between Global Application Identifiers and `ShortID` values MUST be deterministic.
+Global Application Identifiers MUST have a deterministic mapping to `ShortID` values.
 Kernels SHOULD implement `Compress` in a manner that minimizes the chance that two different Application Identifiers compress to the same Short ID (e.g., taking the low-order bits of a strong cryptographic hash function, or using a known,